Weightloss Influencer Shames People Who Don’t Work Out When They’re Ill, Gets A Reality Check

 @emilyjadebispo I swear some of yall are genuinely sick and are disguising it as wellness culture or being “disciplined”.
 Living a balanced lifestyle is way more attainable for individuals looking to change their habits.
 This is just sad. #dietculture #bodypositivity #gymtok #fitnessjourney #selflove #selfacceptance ♬ original sound – emilyjadebispo

-Mild workouts are generally okay when you have cold or are on your period
+Mild workouts are generally okay when you have a cold or are on your period

 The woman who posted the original video is Amanda Dobler, a fat loss and mindset coach.
 In the video, she says some things that alarmed some viewers: she claimed that having a head cold or being on your period shouldn’t stop you from staying consistent with your workouts.